willycotes/wordpress-website-boilerplate/wp-content/plugins/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 3.0.3 =
+* fix for images being preloaded without this being configured when lazyload is on and per page/post settings are off.
+* ensure critical CSS schedule is always known.
+* when deferring non-aggregated JS, make the optimatization exclusions take the full script-tag into account instead of just the src URL.

+= 3.0.2 =
+* rollback automatic "minify inline CSS/ JS" which broke more then expected, this will come back as a separate default off option later and can now be enabled with a simple filter: `add_filter( 'autoptimize_html_minify_inline_js_css', '__return_true');` .
+* fix for "Call to undefined method autoptimizeOptionWrapper::delete_option()" in autoptimizeVersionUpdatesHandler.php

+= 3.0.1 =
+* fix for minification of inline script with type text/template breaking the template (e.g. ninja forms), hat tip to @bobsled.
+* fix for regression in import of CSS-files where e.g. fontawesome CSS was broken due to being escaped again with help of @bobsled, thanks man!

+= 3.0.0 =
+* fundamental change for new installations: by default Autoptimize will not aggregate JS/ CSS any more (HTTP/2 is ubiquitous and there are other advantages to not aggregating esp. re. inline JS/ CSS and dependancies)
+* new: no API needed any more to create manual critical CSS rules.
+* new: "Remove WordPress blocks CSS" option on the "Extra" tab to remove block- and global styles (and SVG).
+* new: compatibility logic for "edit with elementor", "revolution slider", for non-aggregated inline JS requiring jQuery even if not excluded (= auto-exclude of jQuery) and JS-heavy WordPress blocks (Gutenberg)
+* new: configure an image to be preloaded on a per page/ post basis for better LCP.
+* improvement: defer inline now also allowed if inline JS contains nonce or post_id.
+* improvement: settings export/ import on critical CSS tab now takes into account all Autoptimize settings, not just the critical CSS ones.
+* technical improvement: all criticalCSS classes were refactored, removing use of global variables.
+* technical improvement: automated unit tests on Travis-CI for PHP versions 7.2 to 8.1.
+* fix: stop Divi from clearing Autoptimize's cache [which is pretty counter-productive](https://blog.futtta.be/2018/11/17/warning-divi-purging-autoptimizes-cache/).
+* misc smaller fixes/ improvements, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta)

 = 2.9.5.1 =
 * fix for CSS cache growing too fast when inline CSS with variable selectors from WordPress 5.9 comment blocks is aggregated.